-Records in these tables are delimited by carriage-return line-feed pairs.
+Records in these tables are delimited either by the line-feed character or by carriage-return line-feed pairs.
 Records in a Table_Delimited_Source_Product_Internal each have two fields, while records in a Table_Delimited_Source_Product_External each have four fields.
 Fields are delimited by a single comma.